sameertak/Salary-Predictor/README.md

 You can find the working Web [here](https://share.streamlit.io/sameertak/salary-predictor/app.py).

-The Web App has two pages:-
-1) Prediction
-2) Explore

-Both can be accessed from the top left "[>]" option

 What's in the code?
 ----------------------------------
 First of all, I have downloaded the csv file from [Stack Overflow](https://insights.stackoverflow.com/survey)